-- Grace Kuipers, Progressive Arrangements: Citizenship and the Modernist Museum at the Barnes Foundation, 2013 - Brandon Eng, "Time is Now": Paul Thek in the 1960s, 2014 - Penny Snyder, Museums After Bilbao: Neoliberal Public Space at the Denver Art Museum, 2016 - Louise de Verteuil, The 2015 Galleria Vittorio Emanuele Restoration: Expo Milan's Legacy and the Revival of Civic Identity, 2016 - Sharifa Lookman, Reconsidering the Dante Series: Botticelli's Artistic Process as a Deconstruction of Vasarian Linearity, 2017 - Sabrina Rueber, Beyond the World in White: Identity and Resistance in the Visual Language of Li Yuan-chia, 2018 - Juntai Shen, Constructing Nostalgic Futurity: Architecture, Space, and Society in the Chinese Village, 1978, 2018 - Rachel Rosin, Mary Cassatt, Impressionism, & La Jeune Fille: Defining 19th-Century "Girlhood", 2019 - Emma Frohardt, Art as Cultural Critic: The Work of Equipo Crónica, 2020 - Olivia Samios, The Nordic Peasant Vision: Codifications of Nationalism in Norwegian Art in the Nineteenth Century, 2021 - Nia Felton, Constructing a Lineage: Kawanabe Kyōsai, Utagawa Kuniyoshi, and the Hell Courtesan, 2021 - Maya Hayda, Glimpses of the Minescape: Mining and Photography in Recent American Art, 2021 - Riley Richards, Earthenware as Education: Pottery as an Object Lesson at H. Sophie Newcomb Memorial College, 1886-1910, 2021 - Annie, Kidwell, Encounters: Constellations of Creation and Perception in the Sculptures of Auguste Rodin, 2022 - Aiden, Malanaphy, The Brooklyn Tower: A Contentious Conversation of History and Modernity in the Tallest Building in Brooklyn, 2022 - Josh, Merkin, The Museum Embodied: 1980s Performance Art as Institutional Critique, 2022 - Ann, Zhang, Reimagining & Reconstructing 1920s Shanghai in 2020: The Preservation of Wukang Mansion in the Former French Concession, 2022 - Mim Pomerantz, Jacques-André Boiffard and the Photographic Program of Documents (1929-1930), 2023 before the last day of classes of your junior year: secure professor's agreement to serve as tutor for the project and develop a schedule for researching, writing, and revising the thesis/essay with them.
+- Grace Kuipers, Progressive Arrangements: Citizenship and the Modernist Museum at the Barnes Foundation, 2013 - Brandon Eng, "Time is Now": Paul Thek in the 1960s, 2015 - Penny Snyder, Museums After Bilbao: Neoliberal Public Space at the Denver Art Museum, 2016 - Louise de Verteuil, The 2015 Galleria Vittorio Emanuele Restoration: Expo Milan's Legacy and the Revival of Civic Identity, 2016 - Sharifa Lookman, Reconsidering the Dante Series: Botticelli's Artistic Process as a Deconstruction of Vasarian Linearity, 2017 - Sabrina Rueber, Beyond the World in White: Identity and Resistance in the Visual Language of Li Yuan-chia, 2018 - Juntai Shen, Constructing Nostalgic Futurity: Architecture, Space, and Society in the Chinese Village, 1978, 2018 - Charlotte C. Pitts, Reconstructing Sites, Reclaiming Narratives: The Architecture of Weiss/Manfredi as Critical Practice, 2018 - Rachel Rosin, Mary Cassatt, Impressionism, & La Jeune Fille: Defining 19th-Century "Girlhood", 2019 - Emma Frohardt, Art as Cultural Critic: The Work of Equipo Crónica, 2020 - Olivia Samios, The Nordic Peasant Vision: Codifications of Nationalism in Norwegian Art in the Nineteenth Century, 2021 - Nia Felton, Constructing a Lineage: Kawanabe Kyōsai, Utagawa Kuniyoshi, and the Hell Courtesan, 2021 - Maya Hayda, Glimpses of the Minescape: Mining and Photography in Recent American Art, 2021 - Riley Richards, Earthenware as Education: Pottery as an Object Lesson at H. Sophie Newcomb Memorial College, 1886-1910, 2021 - Annie Kidwell, Encounters: Constellations of Creation and Perception in the Sculptures of Auguste Rodin, 2022 - Aiden Malanaphy, The Brooklyn Tower: A Contentious Conversation of History and Modernity in the Tallest Building in Brooklyn, 2022 - Josh Merkin, The Museum Embodied: 1980s Performance Art as Institutional Critique, 2022 - Ann Zhang, Reimagining & Reconstructing 1920s Shanghai in 2020: The Preservation of Wukang Mansion in the Former French Concession, 2022 - Mim Pomerantz, Jacques-André Boiffard and the Photographic Program of Documents (1929-1930), 2023 - Emma Flaherty, Jan van Scorel as Artist-Pilgrim: The Anatomy of a Pilgrimage, 2024 - Valerie Gottridge, "Jane in Peepland": Re-presenting Jane Dickson's Times Square, 1992-1993, 2025 - Emily Petersdorf, Weaving in the "Liebes Look": Dorothy Liebes and Her Contributions to Modern Architecture, 2025 - Sophie Raiskin-Wood, Practices of Care: Reproductive Labor in Simeone Leigh's Social Sculptures, 2025 during summer between junior and senior year: carry out preliminary research.